jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

 ## 10. Hyperparameter Tuning

-Hyperparameter tuning was performed to further improve the performance of the selected model.
+Hyperparameter tuning was performed to improve the performance of the Random Forest model.

-Approach
-Used systematic search methods to find the best parameter values Focused on optimizing the Random Forest model Parameters Optimized
-Number of trees in the forest
-Maximum depth of trees
-Minimum samples required to split nodes
-Impact on Dataset
-Improved prediction accuracy for default cases
+- Used systematic search (GridSearchCV)
+- Optimized number of trees, max depth, and split criteria
-Reduced overfitting on training data
+- Reduced overfitting and improved generalization

+### 📈 Result
-Enhanced performance on unseen customer data Conclusion
+Improved model accuracy and performance on unseen data.

-Tuning improved the model’s ability to generalize and make accurate predictions on real-world financial data.
+---

 ## 11. Model Deployment